qkost/raiders-of-the-lost-dice/Encounters/15 Stonecage Cliffs Underdark.md

 - **Large Fireplace**: Enchanted to burn with blue flames.
 - **Kitchen Access**: A side room with staircase leads down to kitchen.
 - **Tapestries**: Depicting historical events.
+- The drown matriarch has half-transformed into a [Yochlol](https://www.dndbeyond.com/monsters/17127-yochlol)

 ### 10. Prison/Torture Chamber